kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 ###### New unit tests

-The code draft has first versions of most of these, will add more as we get through the discussion process.
+- `schedule_one_test.go` - Add test cases for opportunistic batching.

-- schedule_one_test.go - Add test cases for opportunistic batching.
+- `signature_test.go` - Test cases for the framework signature call and the helper class.
-- signature_test.go - Test cases for the framework signature call and the helper class
+- `signature_consistency_test.go` - Test cases to ensure the signature captures all the necessary information.
+A range of pod specs and node definitions are run through the filtering/scoring code;
-- signature_consistency_test.go - Test cases to ensure the signature captures all the necessary information.
-We will take a range of pod specs and node definitions, run them through the filtering / scoring code, then ensure that the pods with matching signatures always get equivalent results.
+  pods with matching signatures must always receive equivalent results.
-- batching_test.go - Test cases for the batching mechanism, separate from the actual integration into the scheduling pipeline.
+- `batching_test.go` - Test cases for the batching mechanism, separate from the actual integration into the scheduling pipeline.

 ##### Integration tests